tlylt/bookmarks/contents/review.md

   pageNav: 2
 </frontmatter>

+# My Code Review Companion

+## Software Red Flags

+Shallow Module
+- the interface for a class or method isn't much simpler than its implementation

+Information Leakage
+- a design decision is reflected in multiple modules

+Temporal Decomposition
+- the code structure is based on the order in which operations are executed, not on information hiding

+Overexposure
+- an API forces callers to be aware of rarely used features in order to use commonly used features

+Pass-Through method
+- a method does almost nothing except pass its arguments to another method with a similiar signature

+Repetition
+- a nontrivial piece of code is repeated over and over

+Special-General Mixture
+- special-purpose code is not cleanly separated from general-purpose code

+Conjoined Methods
+- two methods have so many dependencies that its hard to understand the implementation of one without understanding the implementation of the other

+Comment Repeats Code
+- all of the information in a comment is immediately obvious from the code next the comment

+Implementation Documentation Contaminates Interface
+- an interface comment describes implementation details not needed by users of the thing being documented

+Vague Name
+- the name of a variable or method is so imprecise that it doesn't convey much useful information

+Hard to Pick Name
+- it is difficult to come up with a precise and intuitive name for an entity

+Hard to Describe
+- in order to be complete, the documentation for a variable or method must be long

+Nonobvious Code
+- the behavior or meaning of a piece of code cannot be understood easily

+Source:
+- philosophy of software design by John Ousterhout

+## What To Say
 ### Case 1: If it’s a clear bug

 “Hey, thanks for writing the code to do X!
 I had a question about the implementation.
 It seems like it’s using Y to get Z. I may be missing something, but what I would expect is that we would use Z to get Y. Otherwise if you look at minimal example E, I think the current logic would return “true”, whereas we’d want it to return “false”.
 What do you think?”